 Palau is famous for close encounters with pelagics, showstopping hard and soft coral formations, and spooky World War II-era shipwrecks.
 But what makes the underwater world here so special?

 For starters, Palau's remote location, bordered by deep water and open ocean currents, makes it an easy stop on the region's superhighway for marine megafauna.
 Whale sharks, manta rays, and all kinds of marine mammals like whales and dolphins migrate through the area.
-Plus, it sits at a unique crossroads where three of the Pacific’s major currents converge, creating some of the world's most jaw-dropping biodiversity with over 1,500 fish species and 700 varieties of coral and other invertebrates.
+Plus, it sits at a unique crossroads where three of the Pacific’s major currents converge, creating some of the world's most jaw-dropping biodiversity with over 1,500 fish species and 700 varieties of coral and invertebrates.
 Each day's dramatic tidal shifts bring a new rush of nutrients to the archipelago and provide some adrenaline-pumping drift dives in the process.

 Palau also benefits from its interesting wartime history.
 These islands are home to some incredible sunken relics, with large Japanese vessels, seaplanes, and just about everything in between found littering the seafloor.
 But it’s not just wrecks.
 One of Palau’s most famous sites, the German Channel, is a man-made cut in the reef, once used for transporting military supplies and troops.